/

 The Portstewart Golf Club Facebook page is well worth a look and can be found by clicking here

-How much are Portstewart Golf Club membership fees?
+How much are Portstewart membership fees?

 Portstewart Golf Club membership fees depend on which of the categories of membership you are hoping to apply for.
 Membership is currently full.
 If you do become a member of Portstewart Golf Club you will get a 50% discount on green fees at Castlerock, Ballyliffin, Carne, Rosapenna, Donegal, Enniscrone, and Portsalon.
 For more information click here.